-To investigate the possible enhanced utility of the VPM EOFs to detect the modulation of Atlantic tropical cyclones by the MJO, we count all tropical cyclones that developed during June-September when the amplitude $\geq 1$ and then we binned them by each phase of the MJO (Fig. 9a).
+- the VP200 MJO diagnostic derived by Xue et al. (2002), Barrett and Leslie (2009) found that - 2 tropical cyclones were most likely to occur in the Atlantic basin when negative VP200 anomalies - 3 were centered at about 80°E, which is roughly consistent with the phasing based on the WH04 - 4 index. - To investigate the possible enhanced utility of the VPM EOFs to detect the modulation of - 6 Atlantic tropical cyclones by the MJO, we count all tropical cyclones that developed during - 7 June-September when the amplitude ≥ 1 and then we binned them by each phase of the MJO - 8 (Fig. 9a).
 We do this using both the VPM PCs and the original RMM indices.
-Tropical cyclogenesis is defined as the time when the National Hurricane Center classified a tropical cyclone as a tropical storm [sustained maximum winds of 34 kt (~17.5 m s-1)].

-In Fig. 9a, the number of Atlantic tropical cyclogenesis events is divided by the number of MJO days for both sets of PCs.
-This normalization is necessary since the total number of MJO days is different for each phase and each index.
-Atlantic tropical cyclogenesis is observed to occur in all eight MJO phases for both sets of PCs.
-However, the most favorable phase for genesis is phase 3 for both the VPM and RMM PCs (14.6% and 11.9%, respectively, of the total number of events).
-The least favorable MJO phase for genesis is phase 7 for both the VPM and RMM PCs (3.3% and 4.5%, respectively, of the total number of events).
-Using the VPM PCs, tropical cyclogenesis is about 4 times more likely during phase 3 than during phase 7.
-Using the RMM PCs, tropical cyclogenesis is less than 3 times as likely to develop during MJO phase 3 with respect to MJO phase 7.
-Hence, the VPM indexs appear to detect a slightly stronger modulation of Atlantic tropical cyclogenesis than does the RMM index.
+Tropical - 9 cyclogenesis is defined as the time when the National Hurricane Center classified a tropical - 10 cyclone as a tropical storm (sustained maximum winds of 34 knots). - In Fig. 9a, the number of Atlantic tropical cyclogenesis events is divided by the number - of MJO days for both sets of PCs.
+This normalization is necessary since the total number of MJO - days is different for each phase and each index.
+Atlantic tropical cyclogenesis is observed to - occur in all eight MJO phases for both sets of PCs.
+However, the most favorable phase for - genesis is phase 3 for both the VPM and RMM PCs (14.6% and 11.9%, respectively, of the total - number of events).
+The least favorable MJO phase for genesis is phase 7 for both the VPM and - 17 RMM PCs (3.3% and 4.5%, respectively, of the total number of events).
+Using the VPM PCs, - tropical cyclogenesis is about four times more likely during phase 3 than during phase 7.
+Using - the RMM PCs, tropical cyclogenesis is less than three times as likely to develop during MJO - 20 phase 3 with respect to MJO phase 7.
+Hence, the VPM indexs appear to detect a slightly stronger - 21 modulation of Atlantic tropical cyclogenesis than does the RMM index. - The MJO modulates Atlantic tropical cyclones because it impacts the large-scale - environment over the tropical Atlantic (e.g., Ventrice et al. 2011 and references therein).